My Lyme History through Diagnosis & Treatment…

 In consideration of all of this, I am grateful to Dr. Bleiweiss.
-I count him as among one of the best doctors in my experience (and I used to volunteer in a hospital).
+I count him as among one of the best doctors in my experience (and I orbited the medical environment for a time).
 While the treatments were very strong, they worked.
-Within a month or two, I was again beginning to feel normal: neck stiffness gone, hand arthritis reducing, memory and concentration returning, and my depression and fatigue were gone..
-The polyuria (need for frequent urination with small volume) -- incidentally due to a low grade bladder infection that is relatively common in Lyme patients, had gone almost overnight, and in addition to this (you may remember this also as one of my benchmarks), my visual sensitivity to sunlight was gone.
+Within a month or two, I was again beginning to feel normal: neck stiffness gone, hand arthritis reducing, memory and concentration returning, and my depression and fatigue were gone.
+The polyuria (need for frequent urination with small volume) — which is incidentally due to a low grade bladder infection that is relatively common in Lyme patients — had gone almost overnight.
+And in addition to this (you may remember this also as one of my benchmarks), my visual sensitivity to sunlight was gone.
 I was amazed that I was able to be in the sunlight without sunglasses.

 However, the benefit was beginning to plateau.
 And while I was better off than I was, I was beginning to be concerned about taking such a strong course of antibiotics permanently.
-(My reason for this, by the way, is my belief in the necessity of maintaining a strong immune system for the very reason of the antibiotic-resistant strains of disease coming down the pike.)
+With the understood need and priority of a strong immune system, I was concerned about the immune-weakening realities of long-term antibiotics.

 So at one point, we experimented with the stopping of all antibiotics.
 Within two weeks, all of the symptoms were fully back.
 And I mean fully back.
-I was back where I started — except for one difference: I now knew that all of this was Lyme related, and not some inferior workmanship of God's creation of my being.
-(Knowledge is power sometimes.)
+I was back where I started — except for one difference: I now knew that all of this was Lyme related, and not some inferior workmanship of God’s creation.
+Knowledge is power sometimes.

-Anyway, we resumed the antibiotic treatment for about another year.
+So, we resumed the antibiotic treatment for about another year.
 (So far, two years or so total.)
 However, my body began to rebel with the oral course.
-Initially, beginning by taking a full dose immediately after a quick four-mile run, I began to vomit the capsules.
+Initially, after taking a full dose right after a quick four-mile run, I began to vomit the capsules.
 Eventually even the taking of the smallest of the capsules caused me to become nauseous.
-(This part was probably psychosomatic: My mind, deciding that long-term antibiotics was not in my best interest — rebelled.)

 So I stopped again.
 This time permanently.